VanadeysHaven/TimmyCore/README.md

 > You can delete a warp by typing `/warp delete <name>`.
 This will delete the warp with the given name.
 > You can only delete warps you have created yourself.

+*Buying additional warp slots:*
+> You can buy additional warp slots using `/warp buy`.
+Warp slots cost, by default, 500 coins for the first slot, and 550 for the second, third 600... and so on.
+> Each player starts, by default, with 3 slots.

 *Making a warp public/private:*
 > You can make a warp private by typing `/warp setpublic <name> false`, and you can make it public with  `/warp setpublic <name> true`.
 > When a warp is private, only you can teleport to it.